Strayfade/TwitterFortniteNews/README.md

 ## Extra Information
  - All of the data from EpicGames servers is stored in the */Cache/* folder.
 This data is stored in **JSON** files and will automatically update every time the Python script is ran.
  - Most likely will require **NodeJS** to run.
 Download found here: https://nodejs.org/dist/v12.19.0/node-v12.19.0-x64.msi
+ - Also will probably require Python 3.0 or newer.
  - Built using Visual Studio Code